albanobattistella/dictationbridge-docs/dictationBridge.md

 Suppose you want to type the words, "testing, one, two, three".
 Unless you dictate punctuation, the dictation software will see that you tried to write "testing one two three".
 In order to insert punctuation, you need to say, "testing comma one comma two comma three" so commas (,) can be entered.
 Use the screen reader's settings to set how much punctuation your screen reader announces.

-Note: in Dragon, a setting is available to guess the puncutation you wanted to enter by keeping watch of how much you pause.
+Note: in Dragon, a setting is available to guess the punctuation  you want to enter by keeping watch of how much you pause.
 If this setting is enabled, you don't have to enter punctuation marks when you dictate text.

 Following are common punctuation marks and their dictation equivalents: